 Contributed by Catrina of 24 Hours Layover

 Located in Paris’ 18th Arrondissement, a visit to the picturesque hilltop neighborhood of Montmartre is one of the best things to do in Paris!
-There’s a cute romantic charm in this artsy district that you just can’t find anywhere else in Paris – or Europe for that matter!
-It wasn’t always that way though – around 200 years ago most Parisians would avoid Montmartre as it was home to many brothels!
+There’s a cute romantic charm in this artsy district that you just can’t find anywhere else in Paris – or Europe!
+It wasn’t always that way, though – around 200 years ago, most Parisians would avoid Montmartre as it was home to many brothels!

-Montmartre has long been the bohemian and artistic district of Paris, and there’s a lot of history in this unique neighborhood.
-You’ll find many things to do in Montmartre very close to one another, making Montmartre a great place to explore on foot.
+Montmartre has long been the bohemian and artistic district of Paris.
+This unique neighborhood has a lot of history.
+Many things to do are very close to one another, making Montmartre a great place to explore on foot.

-For an exotic evening head to the Moulin Rouge to watch the world’s most famous cabaret!
-Every night the colorful can-can dancers hit the stage for a memorable eye-popping performance!
+Head to the Moulin Rouge for an exotic evening to watch the world’s most famous cabaret!
+The colorful can-can dancers hit the stage every night for a memorable, eye-popping performance!

 See Related: Best Free Walking Tours in Paris, France